elijahgreenstein/simplecanvas/docs/source/howto-course.md

 1. are sorted in "ascending" order.

 :::{.note}
 **Note:** Boolean options take the values `true` or `false`.
-One-word strings do not need to be placed in quotation marks (`"string"`); strings with punctuation should be placed in quotation marks (`"string: punctuation"`) to ensure that Simple Canvas parses the text correctly.
+One-word strings do not need to be placed in quotation marks (`string`).
+Strings with punctuation should be placed in quotation marks (`"string: punctuation"`) to ensure that Simple Canvas parses the text correctly.
 :::

 ## Change quiz settings

-Default quiz settings follow `quiz:`.
+Default quiz settings follow `quiz`.
 The [Canvas API documentation](https://canvas.instructure.com/doc/api/index.html) provides details about other options for "[Discussion Topics](https://canvas.instructure.com/doc/api/quizzes.html#method.quizzes/quizzes_api.create)".
 Follow [YAML](https://yaml.org) syntax to add other parameters.

-Example:
+### Example

 ```
 quiz: